publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIX/ptC/m__us_usc_t20_s1161c.md

                 (i) one or more institutions of higher education, one of which serves as the fiscal agent and grant recipient for the eligible partnership;

-                (ii) except as provided in subparagraph (B), an employer, group of employers, local board (as such term is defined in section 101 of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801])), or workforce intermediary, or any combination thereof; and
+                (ii) except as provided in subparagraph (B), an employer, group of employers, local board (as such term is defined in section 3 of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3102][/us/usc/t29/s3102]\]), or workforce intermediary, or any combination thereof; and

                 (iii) where applicable, one or more labor organizations that represent workers locally in the businesses or industries that are the focus of the partnership, including as a result of such an organization’s representation of employees at a worksite at which the partnership proposes to conduct activities under this section.

             (B) __State and local boards__

-                Notwithstanding subparagraph (A), if an institution of higher education that is participating in an eligible partnership under this section is located in a State that does not operate local boards, an eligible partnership may include a State board (as such term is defined in section 101 of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801])).
+                Notwithstanding subparagraph (A), if an institution of higher education that is participating in an eligible partnership under this section is located in a State that does not operate local boards, an eligible partnership may include a State board (as such term is defined in section 3 of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3102][/us/usc/t29/s3102]\]).

             (C) __Rule of construction__